Mock Interview English Speaking App |

 Q5.
 How can I sound more confident in an English job interview?

 Ans : English confidence for interviews comes from preparation and repetition, not from personality.
 First, prepare your answer content so you know what to say.
 Second, practise pronunciation of key terms so you sound clear.
 Third — and most importantly — deliver your answers to a real person multiple times through mock interviews.
 Each repetition reduces nervousness and builds muscle memory.
 By the time you sit in the real interview, your answers will flow naturally because your brain has already delivered them under similar pressure conditions.
-Daily practice on EngVarta for 2-3 weeks is the fastest way to build this confidence.
+A few weeks of daily mock-interview practice with a real person — on EngVarta, Cambly, or with a Preply tutor — is the most reliable way to build this confidence.

 Q5.
 Is EngVarta available outside India?